Eein/EiyudenSpreadsheetGenerator/README.md

 - `localization-assets-shared_assets_all.bundle` Shared Data (ID <-> Localization Mapping)
 - `localization-string-tables-english(en)_assets_all.bundle` Locale Data
 - `dc45330cf35da75eac71f243c0f8c2fd.bundle` Data Tables (includes enemy params)
+  - This can be found by `grep -lr "Excel"` - it may change in patches.

 # Setup
-- Copy `DataTables` to root of probject
+- Copy `DataTables` to root of project
 - Copy `localization_en` to root of project
 - Copy `localization_en_shared` to root of project